-That said, like anything in life, there are some exceptions to these laws (see the next question “Can legal documents be signed electronically?”).
-However, it’s not that e-signatures can’t be used in these situations.
-It’s just that they may be subject to additional legal requirements in order to be enforceable.
-You should always look to the laws in your jurisdiction regarding your specific e-signature use case.
+That said, like anything in life, there are some exceptions (see the next question “Can legal documents be signed electronically?”).
+However, it’s not that e-signatures can’t be used in these situations but rather that they may be subject to additional legal requirements in order to be enforceable.
+You should always refer to laws in your jurisdiction regarding your specific e-signature use case.

 Can legal documents be signed electronically?

 Electronic documents and signatures are broadly enforceable for business and personal transactions in industrialized countries around the world.
-Many court filings can also be signed electronically, including:
+Many legal documents can also be signed electronically, including:

-- Transactions, such as closing documents, disclosures, financings, legal filings, NDAs, real property transaction documents
+- Transactional documents, such as closing documents, disclosures, financings, legal filings, NDAs, real property transaction documents

-However, there are some use cases that aren’t typically appropriate for e-signature or aren’t covered by ESIGN or other country-specific laws, like the few examples below.
+Here are some use cases that are not typically appropriate for e-signature or are not covered by ESIGN or other country-specific laws, such as the examples below.
 You should seek legal advice as to whether e-signatures are allowed in these situations and what the requirements are:

 - Wills and other estate documents, family law matters, certain court orders and official court documents

-- Business use cases such as cancellation of utility services, termination of health/life insurance benefits, health/safety recalls, handling of toxic materials and notices regarding primary residence (e.g. such as a foreclosure)
+- Certain business use cases such as cancellation of utility services, termination of health/life insurance benefits, health/safety recalls, handling of toxic materials and notices regarding primary residence (e.g., a foreclosure)